SakSal-tech/trade-capture-system/docs/Step 3 - Enhancement3_Trader_Dashboard.md

 ### 4.2 Risk placeholder

 For now I calculate a **simple delta proxy** by summing `notional * rate` across legs when rate is present.
-I keep the shape as a `Map<String, BigDecimal>` so I can swap in proper risk once a PnL/risk service exists.
+I keep the shape as a `Map<String, BigDecimal>` so I can swap in proper risk once a Profit and Loss/risk service exists.

 ### 4.3 Daily view